 Whether the federal government permits the states to exercise their constitutional authority without undue interference is one of the central constitutional controversies in U.S. politics.
 In one sense, there is no such thing as the federal government depriving states of their constitutional discretion.
 Whatever decisions the federal government imposes on the states can be appealed to the federal courts.
 Given the availability of appeals, one can assume that states are able to exercise their constitutional jurisdiction as it is currently interpreted.
-In 2012, the Supreme Court, supporting the Obama administration, invalidated most of an Arizona law that provided for aggressive state-level investigation and prosecution of illegal aliens.
-When ruling on the constitutionality of Obama's health care reform, the Court's conservative majority pronounced the act as not sustainable under the constitution's Commerce Clause, but nevertheless upheld most of the law's provisions as an acceptable exercise of the government's taxing power.
+In 2012, the Supreme Court, supporting the Obama administration, invalidated most of an Arizona law that provided for states.
+According to the law, the federal government will pay 90% of the cost of the expanded coverage if states pay 10% of the cost of health coverage for the new beneficiaries.
+However, many states with Republican leadership have aggressive state-level investigation and prosecution of undocumented immigrants.

-National Standards Score: 5

-Due to the dual nature of the U.S. federal system, the issue of national standards applies mostly to co-financed federal programs, where the federal government asserts its right to set and monitor compliance with these standards.
+National Standards Score: 5 Due to the dual nature of the U.S. federal system, the issue of national standards applies mostly to co-financed federal programs, where the federal government asserts its right to set and monitor compliance with these standards.
 The bulk of public services are delivered by local and state agencies with minimal intervention by the federal government.
 The question of enforcing federal standards arises in specific areas where federal policymakers have sought to impose such standards, sometimes to enforce citizens' rights under the federal constitution, and other times for policy reasons.
 The Environmental Protection Agency, for example, requires states to meet airquality standards under the Clean Air Act.
 On the other hand, states exercise broad discretion in setting standards of eligibility for Medicaid coverage or with regard to unemployment insurance.
 The Obama administration has granted waivers that allow individual states to relax work requirements for welfare recipients (under Temporary Assistance for Needy Families).